 The CRF1100 Africa Twin, is the standard model in the range, though there’s hardly anything standard about it.
 Nevertheless, it’s for riders who want the enduro/adventure looks and some off-road capability.
-The sort of rider that’s more likely to use it for hops to work, meetups and the occasional road-trip.
+The sort of rider that’s more likely to use it for hops to work, meetups and the occasional road trip.
 So most riders then.

 The standard Africa Twin is a capable journey machine, for a journey that doesn’t necessarily involve travelling across the harshest of terrain.
-As such you get less in the way of adventure equipment than with its more hardy sibling, the Adventure Sports.
+As such you get less in the way of adventure equipment than with its more hardy sibling, Adventure Sports.
 Despite this, it’s more than enough bike to meet the needs of most trips.

 Through its tricolour livery, the CRF1100L Africa Twin Adventure Sports is the XRV650 reborn.
 The bike channels the spirit of the original eighties’ Africa Twin.
 Rothmans’ anyone?

 The Adventure Sports version of the Africa Twin is an even more robust version of the standard model.
-If you’re crossing desserts and grappling with gravel this is probably bike for you.
+If you’re crossing deserts and grappling with gravel this is probably the bike for you.
 If not, it’s overkill.
 However, the livery might just sway you, if you’ve got an extra grand or so, to spend.

 Both Africa Twin versions have DCT versions – (Honda’s automated clutch and shift system).
-Opting for the ‘Plus’ bolt-on offers a host of adventure focused upgrades.
+Opting for the ‘Plus’ bolt-on offers a host of adventure-focused upgrades.

-Admittedly looks-wise, the Africa Twin is more neo than retro, so this bike makes the list for a nostalgic reason, namely, the suffix.
+Admittedly looks-wise, the Africa Twin is more neo than retro, so this bike makes the list for a nostalgic reason, namely the suffix.

 New Euro5-compliant 1100cc parallel-twin – top power of 75kW and maximum torque of 105Nm

-- 5kg lighter, with 10% improvement in power to weight ratio
+5kg lighter, with 10% improvement in power to weight ratio

-- All-new 6.5” TFT Multi-Information Display with Apple CarPlay® and Bluetooth connectivity, with touchscreen functionality
+All-new 6.5” TFT Multi-Information Display with Apple CarPlay® and Bluetooth connectivity, with touchscreen functionality

-- Four pre-set riding modes – plus two user-selectable options
+Four pre-set riding modes – plus two user-selectable options

-- HSTC, plus new Cornering ABS, Wheelie Control and Rear Lift Control functions
+HSTC, plus new Cornering ABS, Wheelie Control and Rear Lift Control functions

-- Cruise Control as standard
+Cruise Control as standard

-- CRF1100L Africa Twin itself has an even sharper off-road focus
+CRF1100L Africa Twin itself has an even sharper off-road focus

-- CRF1100L Adventure Sports – Show EERA™ suspension optional
+CRF1100L Adventure Sports – Show EERA™ suspension optional

 Dual Clutch Transmission – available on both models

 Yamaha’s rally pedigree is also undeniably compelling.
 So, it’s no surprise that Yahama Tenéré, echos the lines of many a Paris-Dakar rally bike.
 The Ténéré 700’s silhouette is unashamedly ‘rally‘.

-In many respects, its design is probably the most Dakar-esque of all the motorcycles on this list.
+After the Ducati DesertX, its design is probably the most Dakar-esque of all the motorcycles on this list.